 Pharmacokinetics and pharmacodynamics

-• rapid and complete absorption from the gut (food prolongs the absorption time but does not reduce the absorption rate)
+• warfarin exhibits rapid and complete absorption from the gut (food may prolong the absorption time but does not reduce the absorption rate)

-• the onset of action is typically 24-72 hours; a peak therapeutic effect is seen 5-7 days after initiation
+• the onset of action typically occurs within 24-72 hours; a peak therapeutic effect is seen 5-7 days after initiation

 • duration of action: 2-5 days